paylogic/developer.paylogic.com/content/articles/settei.rst

 Create settings
 ===============

-To create settings, we need an instance of the :code:`settei.config.Config` class.
+To create settings, we need an instance of the :code:`Config` class.
 In the following example, we are using the function named :code:`generate_config`, which we specified as an entry point when we defined the groups and environments.
-The :code:`generate_config` function, in our case, returns an instance of the :code:`settei.config.Config` class.
+The :code:`generate_config` function, in our case, returns an instance of the :code:`Config` class.
 Settings can be created either directly, read them from a python file, or from an object.
-If there is any error during configuration or a :code:`settei.config.Config` instance is not returned, then a :code:`WrongConfigTypeError` exception is raised.
+If there is any error during configuration or a :code:`Config` instance is not returned, then a :code:`WrongConfigTypeError` exception is raised.

 .. code-block:: python

-    # application/default_settings.py
+    # application1/default_settings.py
     from settei.config import Config

     def generate_config():